wein.plus

 Infestation of the vine

-All parts of the vine except the trunk and the perennial wood are attacked, but preferably flowers and berries (at all stages of ripening).
+All parts of the vine except the trunk and the perennial wood are attacked, but preferably flowers and (at all stages of ripening) berries.
 This is because there is a sufficient supply of sugar and nitrogenous compounds on these.
 The name grey mould is derived from the characteristic grey fungal turf that covers the infested plant parts.
 Even a light breeze causes a grey cloud of fungal spores to rise, spreading the spores quickly and widely and infecting other vines and plants.

 Time

 Botrytis is feared in viticulture, but can be very desirable "at the right time".
 Depending on the stage of ripeness or the infested areas on the vine, there are also the self-explanatory terms botrytis on the vine, stem botrytis or grape botrytis.
 An infestation of the still green and acidic berries is called sour rot.
-An early attack in summer on berries that are not yet fully ripe spoils the harvest and is referred to as raw rot .
+An early attack in summer on berries that are not yet fully ripe spoils the harvest and is referred to as raw rot.
 Both are undesirable.

 Sour rot